Frederiksborg Castle

 One of the remains from that period is Herluf Trolle’s Tower from 1560, a building still standing today.
 Another one is the Bath House in Renaissance style from 1581 – which served as a hunting lodge.

 Frederiksborg Castle is characterised by its many towers and turrets.
 Two of these are Mønttårnet and Jægerbakkettårnet.
-Decorated with four obelisks, the tower above the chapel is also real spectacular.
+Decorated with four obelisks, the tower above the chapel is also spectacular.

 The Chapel is, besides being a church, famous for being used as a ceremonial chapel for the prestigious orders, Order of the Elephant and Order of the Dannebrog.
 It is also the site of the signing of the Treaty of Frederiksborg.
 The Chapel features an outstanding organ with 1,001 wooden pipes, the oldest organ in Denmark, built by Esajas Compenius in 1610 – and rich in ebony, ivory, and silver decorations.

-Since 1878, Frederiksborg Castle has housed the Museum of National History which presents Denmark’s cultural heritage from a royal perspective.
+Since 1878, Frederiksborg Castle has housed the Museum of National History, which presents Denmark’s cultural heritage from a royal perspective.
 Inside, paintings, portraits, and furniture tell Denmark’s history over 500 years.

 J.C.
-Jacobsen also donated the Neptune Fountain which can still be seen in the castle courtyard.
+Jacobsen also donated the Neptune Fountain which, can still be seen in the castle courtyard.

 Frederick VII laid out a landscape garden and had a Norwegian house built.